jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (b) as a percentage:
   (c) as an amount for each gaming machine.
 (4) A contract or other arrangement or obligation entered into by a corporate society, whether before or after the enactment of this Act, that does not comply with limits set under subsection (1) is an illegal contract for the purposes of subpart 5 of Part 2 of the Contract and Commercial Law Act 2017.
-(5) A notice given under subsection (1) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(5) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (6) In this section, operating costs—
   (a) includes the following:
     (i) costs of operating the corporate society, including fees, salary, expenses, or any other payments to a key person, to a management services provider, or to another person involved in operating the corporate society: